angular/angular/aio/content/guide/elements.md

 </div>

-## Creating an Angular custom element
+## Transforming components to custom elements

 Angular provides the `createCustomElement()` function for converting an Angular component, together with its dependencies, to a custom element.
 The function collects the component's